Redocly/redocly-cli/docs/update-cli.md

 # Update OpenAPI CLI

-If you've already installed OpenAPI CLI, you'll want to keep it as shiny and up to date as possible.
-Staying on top of versions also ensures that you get the latest functionality and bug fixes, as well as the most recent Redocly configuration file.
-A must-have!
+If you've already installed OpenAPI CLI, you'll want to keep it as up to date as possible.
+Staying on top of versions ensures that you get the latest functionalities and bug fixes.

 :::success Tip
 Ensure you have the latest version of npm before you begin.